 - Pour about ¼ cup of the dressing into a resealable plastic bag and add the chicken.
 Marinate the chicken for 10-15 minutes.

 - Heat a grill or grill pan over medium high heat and spray with cooking spray.
 Grill the chicken, 4-5 minutes on each side, until chicken is cooked through and reaches 165°F with a meat thermometer. .
 Remove from grill and let rest for a few minutes.

-- To plate the salad, toss the greens with ¼ cup of the dressing.
-Arrange the avocado slices and orange slices on top.
-Slice the chicken and place them on the salad.
+- To plate the salad, arrange the greens on a plate and top with avocado and orange slices.
+Slice the chicken and arrange the slices on the salad.
 Sprinkle with sliced almonds.
 Drizzle some dressing on top and serve extra dressing on the side.